siskyn/DOL_SexToyLink/SexToyLink/Readme.txt

     1. Go to https://iostindex.com/, search for your toy and confirm that it has a checkmark in the "Buttplug.io Support" column.
     2. Currently only vibration control is implemented in this app, so your toy must have vibration.

+Q: What version of DoL will this work with?
+A: It will run any version of DoL including modded versions, and it looks for certain keywords during sex scenes.
+The game code isn't touched.

 Q: Can this app control more than one toy at once?
 A: Yes.
 As many as you can get connected to intiface Central.